 Indian Premier League (IPL)

 The Indian Premier League (IPL) plays the T20 format of cricket and has become popular across the world for its exciting play and competitive spirit.
 Teams such as Chennai Super Kings and Kolkata Knight Riders compete for the title of champions and generate huge audiences – among the biggest in the world.
-You can see our latest IPL tips here.

 Big Bash League